A Novel Method for the Extrinsic Calibration of a 2D Laser Rangefinder and a Camera: Introduction

-The work described in~\cite{Ruben}, presents an approach only requiring the observation of a scene corner (orthogonal trihedron) commonly found in any human-made environments.
-Moreover, this method builds line-to-plane and point-to-plane constraints, which are enough for each observation.
-The authors in~\cite{Hu} further extend this work by deriving a robust minimal solution.
-However, its assumption of three orthogonal planes highly depends on the accuracy of three right angles which are difficult to be made exactly $90^\circ$ in practice.
-Further, when multiple observations from different views are needed for additional accuracy, the sharp angle between the laser beams and walls on two sides often affects the laser measurement: scanned laser line on the wall is curved.
-Our method accommodates an arbitrary obtuse angle in our calibration target so that it can adjust the view angle between the pattern and linear beams.
+The work described in~\cite{Ruben}, presents an approach which only requires the observation of a scene corner (orthogonal trihedron) commonly found in human-made environments.
+This method builds line-to-plane and point-to-plane constraints, which requires at least two input observations.
+However, the calibration accuracy highly depends right angles between three orthogonal planes, which are difficult to be made exactly $90^\circ$ in practice.
+When multiple observations from different views are needed for additional accuracy, the right angle between two walls often affects the laser measurement: scanned laser line on one wall is curved if laser beams point almost perpendicular towards the other wall for a good view.
+Our method accommodates an arbitrary obtuse angle in our calibration target (See Fig.~\ref{fig:cameralaserRig}) so that it can adjust the view angle between the pattern and linear beams.

+The authors in~\cite{Hu} further extend the work~\cite{Ruben} by deriving a minimal solution from a single input observation.
+The solution, however, is obtained by two procedures (calibration between the trihedron and the LRF, and calibration between the trihedron and the camera), and thus has accumulated error due to the data noise in each procedure.
+Specifically, in calibration between the trihedron and the camera, they determine the scale of the translation by using the actual length of two edges of the trihedron which is inconvenient to be built and difficult to be measured accurately.